paladique/ReleaseNotesGenerator/Tutorial.md

 }
 ```

+5. Replace contents of (or upload) `project.json` with this projects' project.json
-1. In your new function, copy the url by clicking click **</> Get function URL**, and save for later.
+6. In your new function, copy the url by clicking click **</> Get function URL**, and save for later.
 Repeat for **</> Get GitHub secret**.
 You will use these values to configure the webhook in GitHub.

 ### Configure GitHub Webhook
 1. Navigate to GitHub and select the repository to use with webhook.
 Navgiate to the repository's settings.